top of page

 The Counter-Reformation (Catholic Church)

 Rome reacted at the Council of Trent (1545-1563).
-They kept the Gregorian chant as the official singing of the Catholic Church, but also developed polyphony.
-They tried to simplify the texts and the polyphony.
-Main composers were Palestrina, Lasso, Morales and Victoria.
+They kept Gregorian chant as the official singing and simplified the texts and the texture of the polyphony.
+Palestrina, Lasso, Morales and Victoria stand out.

-Mass: polyphonic choral form written in Latin.
-The text is sacred, a result of putting together all the pieces of the liturgy (Kyrie, Gloria, Credo, Sanctus and Agnus Dei).
+• Mass: polyphonic Catholic form written in Latin with sacred texts from the liturgy (Kyrie, Gloria, Credo, Sanctus and Agnus Dei).

 (motet)